rohithbaggu56-dot/RDP-Brute-Force-Attack-Investigation-Azure-Sentinel/README.md

 - **Detection layer:** Microsoft Sentinel + Log Analytics workspace
 - **IDS layer:** Suricata on Ubuntu 24.04 VM (for network-level confirmation)
 - **Attacker IP:** 103.108.141.126 (flagged by multiple security vendors on VirusTotal)

 ---

+## Lab Scope
+This is a single-incident investigation lab.
+In production environments, SOC teams handle 50+ alerts/day with automated response (SOAR), multi-team coordination, and formal escalation workflows.
+This lab demonstrates the core investigative methodology."

+---